dnsimple/dnsimple-support/content/articles/what-is-ssl-certificate-chain.markdown

 # What is the SSL Certificate Chain?

-There are two types of [certificate authorities (CAs)](/articles/what-is-certificate-authority/): root CAs and intermediate CAs.
+There are two types of [certificate authorities (CAs)](/articles/what-is-certificate-authority/): **root CAs** and **intermediate CAs**.
 In order for an SSL certificate to be trusted, that certificate must have been **issued by a CA that is included in the trusted store of the device that is connecting**.

 If the certificate was not issued by a trusted CA, the connecting device (eg. a web browser) will then check to see if the certificate of the issuing CA was issued by a trusted CA, and so on until either a trusted CA is found (at which point a trusted, secure connection will be established) or no trusted CA can be found (at which point the device will usually display an error).

-The list of SSL certificates, from the root certificate to the end-user certificate, represents the **SSL certificate chain**.
+The list of SSL certificates, from the [root certificate](/articles/what-is-ssl-root-certificate/) to the end-user certificate, represents the **SSL certificate chain**.

 ![A real SSL certificate chain](http://cl.ly/image/1v1s1J3B1m1S/dnsimple-ssl-chain-robowhois.png)